-Select Video Control Mode to loop video file 000.xxx and trigger / command other video files to play.
+Select Video Control Mode to loop the video file named 000 and trigger or command other video files to play.

-Select Audio Control Mode to loop audio file 000.xxx and trigger / command other audio files to play.
+Select Audio Control Mode to loop the audio file named 000 and trigger or command other audio files to play.